We're often asked what replaced

 281 Acton Lane, Acton, W4 5DH.
 (020 8994 6893).
 Offers a generous 10%

 discount on bikes and spares for LCC members.
-Also does repairs, and sells a
+Also does repairs, has a large range of accessories and sells a

 wide selection of bikes.
 Long established family shop with friendly owner.